-In this matter, Respondent failed to disclose 31 gifts totaling approximately \$3,500 in value that he received from a single source over the course of approximately four years.
-Additionally, by not disclosing those gifts he concealed his conflict-of-interest in recommendations he made to the Board that led to over \$6,000,000 in contracts being awarded to the source of the undisclosed gifts.
-However, Respondent does not have a history of enforcement actions, cooperated with the investigation, and has agreed to an early settlement.
-Therefore a \$2,000 penalty for Count 1 is recommended.
+In this matter, Respondent failed to disclose thousands-of-dollars in gifts from a single source over the course of four years, and by doing so hid his conflict-of-interest in governmental decisions he made to award over \$6,000,000 in contracts to the source of the undisclosed gifts.
+Additionally, Respondent has a history of failing to disclose gifts from vendors and was recently fined by the Commission for failing to disclose a gift he received from a vendor.
+However,

+Respondent cooperated with the investigation and has agreed to an early settlement.
+Therefore a \$3,000 penalty for Count 1 is recommended.